I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 She explains that in her work, she sets her boundaries upfront: she is paid beforehand and can walk away from a client if she no longer feels comfortable.
 Intimacy is no longer an ambiguous space for her, but a clearly communicated transaction between an empowered businesswoman and a client.

-This is capital’s cruel bargain: As sex flees rape, it is metamorphosized into exchange.
+This is capital’s cruel bargain: As sex flees rape, it metamorphoses into exchange.
 In a world ruled by capital, where else does it have to go?

-“Capital is coercion,” I say to the group of young men.
-I’m visiting a permaculture farm in Oakland, a group of male permies in their early twenties has gathered around me.
-This place is known for sexual harassment, and I’ve been quick to route the conversation towards economic theory.
-I begin to perform a reverse magic trick my favorite Marxist once taught me.
+“Capital is coercion,” I say to a group of young men.
+I’m visiting a permaculture farm in Oakland, and a group of permies, all male, in their early twenties has gathered around me.
+This place is known for sexual harassment, and I’ve been quick to route the conversation towards economic theory as a way to avoid the ambiguity that might allow things to get weird.
+Since their attention is locked on me anyway, I begin to perform a reverse magic trick my favorite Marxist once taught me.

 “Would you rip up this $20 bill?”
 I say, passing around a Jackson twenty.
 “Feel the weight of it.
 It’s not like ordinary paper.
 It’s been blessed as capital.”